 “I’ll consistently and accurately document all experiments, data, and results in the lab notebook by the end of this quarter.
 I will also provide detailed and clear instructions to any of my coworkers filling in for me, so nothing is missed.”

-Relevant: This goal is critical for reporting progress, information sharing, and executing research.
+R: This is critical for reporting progress, information sharing, and executing research.

 7. Research New Techniques